-This omnibus Standard makes amendments to other Standards arising from the deletion of references to AASB 1031 in other Standards for periods beginning on or after 1 January 2014 (Part B), and, defers the application of AASB 9 to 1 January 2017 (Part C).
+Part C of this omnibus Standard defers the application of AASB 9 to 1 January 2017.
 The application date of AASB 9 was subsequently deferred to 1 January 2018 by AASB 2014-1.
-The Office has not yet determined the application or the potential impact of AASB 9, otherwise there is no financial impact for Part B.
+The Office has not yet determined the application or the potential impact of AASB 9.